Cutaneous lupus erythematosus

 What causes lupus erythematosus?

-• Environmental: Lupus erythematosus can be triggered by environmental factors in individuals who are genetically predisposed to this disease.
+• Environmental: Lupus erythematosus can be triggered by environmental factors in individuals genetically predisposed to this disease.
 One of the most common triggers is sun exposure, as well as cigarette smoking, hormones, infections, and some medications.

 Acute cutaneous lupus erythematosus